rclone/rclone/docs/content/flags.md

       --gcs-storage-class string                     The storage class to use when storing objects in Google Cloud Storage.
       --gphotos-client-id string                     Google Application Client Id
       --gphotos-client-secret string                 Google Application Client Secret
+      --gphotos-read-only                            Set to make the Google Photos backend read only.
       --gphotos-read-size                            Set to read the size of media items.
-      --http-no-slash                                Set this if the site doesn't end directories with / --http-url string                              URL of http host to connect to --hubic-chunk-size SizeSuffix                  Above this size files will be chunked into a _segments container. (default 5G)
+      --http-headers CommaSepList                    Set HTTP headers for all transactions --http-no-slash                                Set this if the site doesn't end directories with / --http-url string                              URL of http host to connect to --hubic-chunk-size SizeSuffix                  Above this size files will be chunked into a _segments container. (default 5G)